Sophie-Williams/AutoBotnet/README.md

 ## Hacking

 - Install latest .NET Core tooling/sdk
-  - As of the time of writing: [this version](https://github.com/dotnet/core/blob/master/release-notes/download-archives/1.1.1-download.md)
+  - As of the time of writing: [this version](https://github.com/dotnet/core/blob/master/release-notes/download-archives/2.0.5-download.md)
 - Clone the repository recursively (`git clone --recursive https://github.com/CookieEaters/AutoBotnet.git`)
 - Open `src/server` in your editor (vscode recommended)
 - Restore `dotnet` dependencies: `dotnet restore` in `src/server`
-- Restore nodejs dependencies for WebUI: `yarn` or `npm i` in `src/server/Speercs.Server/ClientApp`.
 - Everything is preconfigured so you can get started right away, default keybindings are <kbd>F5</kbd> to debug, <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>B</kbd> to build.
 - For script build, use `./script/build.sh` with development dependencies already installed.
 This is used in our CI pipeline.